molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 <sub><sup>*Figure 7.
 Example of CollectionEvents filled out in Excel.*</sup></sub>

 #### *Subcohorts* sheet
-The sheet *Subcohorts* is optional.
+The sheet *Subcohorts* is optional, and is most often used in the case of cohorts.
 Here you may describe populations that can be linked to collection events.

 | *Column name* | *Description* | *Remarks* |
 | --- | --- | --- |